Spain under Joseph Bonaparte: The installation of Joseph Bonaparte

 Charles IV hoped that Napoleon I, who by this time had 100,000 troops stationed in Spain, would help him regain the throne.
 However, Napoleon I refused to help Charles IV, and also refused to recognize his son - Ferdinand VII, as the new king.
 Instead, he succeeded in pressuring both Charles IV and Ferdinand VII to cede the crown to his brother, Joseph Bonaparte.
 The head of the French forces in Spain, Marshal Joachim Murat, meanwhile pressed for the former Prime Minister of Spain, Manuel de Godoy, whose role in inviting the French forces into Spain had led to the mutiny of Aranjuez, to be set free.
 The failure of the remaining Spanish government to stand up to Murat caused popular anger.
 On 2 May 1808, the younger son of Charles IV, the Infante Francisco de Paula, left Spain for France, leading to a widespread rebellion in the streets of Madrid.

 The Council of Castile, the main organ of central government in Spain under Charles IV, was now in Napoleon's control.
 However, due to the popular anger at French rule, it quickly lost authority outside the population centers which were directly French-occupied.
 To oppose this occupation, former regional governing institutions, such as the Cortes of Aragon and the Board of the Principality of Asturias, resurfaced in parts of Spain; elsewhere, juntas (councils) were created to fill the power vacuum and lead the struggle against French imperial forces.
 Provincial juntas began to coordinate their actions; regional juntas were formed to oversee the provincial ones.
 Finally, on 25 September 1808, a single Supreme Central Junta was established in Aranjuez to serve as the acting resistance government for all of Spain.
+The Supreme Central Junta was pushed out of Aranjuez in November 1808.
+The Junta relocated to Alcázar of Seville, and resided there from 16 December 1808 until 23 January 1810.